ropensci/eia/README.md

 [here](https://www.eia.gov/opendata/register.php).
 A valid email and agreement to the API Terms of Service is required to obtain a key.

-`eia` includes functions for searching EIA API data categories and importing time series and geoset time series datasets.
+`eia` includes functions for searching the EIA API data directory and importing various datasets.
 Datasets returned by these functions are provided in a tidy format or alternatively in more raw form.
-It also offers helper functions for working with EIA API date strings and time formats and for inspecting different summaries of series metadata.
+It also offers helper functions for working with EIA API date strings and time formats and for inspecting different summaries of data metadata.
 The package also provides control over API key storage and caching of API request results.

 ## Installation